horizon-research/hvs_vr_encoding/Readme.md

 (1) Put the generated `end2end.bit` and `end2end.hwh` to a folder in ZCU104.

-(2) Put our [PYNQ scripts](fpga/pynq_scripts) to the SAME folder.
+(2) Put our [PYNQ scripts](fpga/pynq_scripts) to the **same** folder.

-(3) If this is the first time you run this demo, you need to config your diver:
+(3) If this is the first time you run this demo, you need to first configure your system:
 - First, plug HDMI to ZCU104's HDMI-IN, plug display to ZCU104's HDMI-OUT, then run [host_setting.ipynb](fpga/host_setting.ipynb).
-This will help your GPU driver recognize the ZCU104's HDMI (it will be treated as a display).
+This will help the GPU driver on your host machine recognize the ZCU104's HDMI.
+Your FPGA will be recognized as an external display on your host machine.
-- Turn off ANY augmentation on the display representing ZCU104, the reason is we want to send the raw Ellipsode data through HDMI port.
+- Turn off ANY augmentation on the display representing ZCU104.
+The reason is that we are using HDMI to transmit data between the host machine and the FPGA board, and you don't want the GPU driver on your host machine to muck about the data, which they usually do to, let's just say, "optimize for visual experience".
-- Set that display to be 4K@60Hz since we will use 4K@60Hz bandwidth.
+- Set that display to be 4K@60Hz since what the HDMI driver on the FPGA will use.

-(4) Setup is done, run hdmi_close block in the script then close the notebook.
-(It is important or pynq will  likely crash)
+(4) Now run the `hdmi_close` block in the PYNQ notebook and then close the notebook (which is important or PYNQ will likely crash).

 ### 4.3 Run the GPU+FPGA Pipeline